code4ref/code4ref.github.io/pure.md

 ![Image](PureImages/03_PublicationStatus.png)

 Enter the publication information.
-Note that the mandatory **Original language** field does not refer to programming and languages.
+Note that the mandatory **Original language** field does not refer to programming languages.

 ![Image](PureImages/04_Title.png)